-Through the partnership between Scholars' Hall and the families, we are focused on raising children who are well behaved, respectful and well mannered with good morals and ethics.
-We hope to raise children so that their daily conduct demonstrates, fosters and allows easy class management, little or no discipline and positive academic attitudes giving the teacher the opportunity to provide instruction.
+It is the parents' responsibility to raise children who are well behaved, respectful and well-mannered with good morals and ethics.
+It is the parents' responsibility to raise their children so that their children's daily conduct demonstrates, fosters and allows easy class management, little or no discipline and positive academic attitudes giving the teacher the opportunity to provide instruction.